dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

     In your Azure Portal search for Databricks and create a new workspace.
 In the "Pricing Tier" section, select "Premium" to be able to use the Unity Catalog.

-2. Create a storage account
+2. Create an ADLS Gen 2 storage account

     Search for "Storage accounts" in the Azure Portal and create a new storage account.
-Make sure to select "StorageV2 (general purpose v2)" as the account kind.
+    Make sure it's a Data Lake Storage Gen 2 account, you do this by enabling "hierarchical namespace" when creating the account.
+Refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/create-data-lake-storage-account) for further info.

 3. Create a container in the storage account